lukestein/tfhtech/raspberrypi/README.md

 ### VLC

-VLC is installed by default, but you can confirm by running:
+VLC should already be installed by default, but you can confirm by running:
 ```bash
 sudo apt install vlc
 ```

-Ensure you know your local IP address (which you can check using `hostname -I`).
+Ensure you know your local IP address (e.g., 192.168.0.140, which you can check using `hostname -I`).
 You can now open a fullscreen VLC player remotely via SSH using e.g.,
 ```bash
 ssh pi@192.168.0.140 "cvlc --one-instance -I http --http-port 8080 --http-password testpassword --no-xlib --aout=alsa --no-video-title --repeat /opt/vc/src/hello_pi/hello_video/test.h264"
 ```

+The `one-instance` flag helps ensure that any subsequent commands run in the same VLC instance. [https://wiki.videolan.org/VLC_command-line_help](Many command line flags) are available.

-You can close this player remotely via SSH using e.g.,
+You can close this player by asking it to "play" `vlc://quit`, or remotely via SSH using e.g.,
 ```bash
 ssh pi@192.168.0.140 "cvlc --one-instance --no-xlib --aout=adummy vlc://quit"
 ```

 ### omxplayer

-omxplayer is installed by default, but you can confirm by running:
+omxplayer should already be installed by default, but you can confirm by running:
 ```bash
 sudo apt install omxplayer
 ```

-Ensure you know your local IP address (which you can check using `hostname -I`).
+Ensure you know your local IP address (e.g., 192.168.0.140, which you can check using `hostname -I`).
 You can now open a fullscreen omxplayer player remotely via SSH using e.g.,
 ```bash
 ssh pi@192.168.0.140 "omxplayer --loop /home/pi/media/fallingstars_1080p.mp4"
 ```